The main difference between colon and rectal cancer is whether cancer polyps first form in the colon or the rectum.

 According to the American Cancer Society, colorectal cancer is the third most commonly diagnosed cancer in both women and men.
 Though the risk is slightly lower for women than men, about 1 in 25 U.S. women are at risk for developing this cancer.

-Colon cancer remains the second most common cause of cancer-related deaths among women and men combined, though experts believe deaths could be prevented with
+Colon cancer remains the second most common cause of cancer-related deaths among women and men combined, though experts believe deaths could be prevented with screening and early diagnosis.

 Read on to learn how this condition affects women, plus symptoms and what to expect during treatment.